Docker Compose

 To start Weaviate with docker-compose, you need a docker-compose configuration file, typically called docker-compose.yml

 .
 You can obtain it from the configuration tool above or alternatively pick one of the examples below.
-Additional environment variables can be set in this file, which regulate your Weaviate setup, authentication and authorization, module settings, and data storage settings.
+Additional environment variables can be set in this file, which control your Weaviate setup, authentication and authorization, module settings, and data storage settings.

 It's recommended to set a persistent volume to avoid data loss and improve reading and writing speeds.